robert-low/iss-data-app-main/README.md

+# RPF apprentice software engineer challenge

-# Notes
+# My notes

 ## An area for improvement:

 The endpoints successfully fetch API data, but do not currently handle any errors that might occur during this process.

 For example, if there is no data, or if the data is returned in a format that isn't json, then the app will error.

 This could potentially be resolved by using a conditional statement to check data exists, and then converting it to json.

-# RPF apprentice software engineer challenge

 This is a little application, written in [Ruby](https://ruby-lang.org), using the [Sinatra](https://sinatrarb.com/) framework.
 It allows users to see the whereabouts of the International Space Station, using the [OpenNotify APIs](http://api.open-notify.org/).